 When the role seems like two or three jobs combined

-One of my major frustrations is when skilled professions are lumped together with totally different professions that simply do not overlap.
+One of my major frustrations is when two totally different skilled professions are lumped together even though they do not overlap.
 For example, “marketing and graphic design” or “communications and administrative” roles.
-These jobs will ask you to do both roles, more or less equally, but sometimes skewed more from one side to the other.
+These jobs will ask you to do both roles, more or less equally, but sometimes skewed more towards one than the other.

 Why do employers merge these roles?
 Let’s be frank: they want two employees for the price of one and/or they seriously undervalue the work that goes into these roles.
 Graphic design is hugely important and should not be handled by an amateur.
-And writing a press release is also not a skill that everyone has, especially if they never learned it at school.
+And writing an effective press release is also not a skill that everyone possesses.

-My advice is to avoid applying for these roles unless you are confident you can complete both sides of the role with a great degree of effectiveness and you want to be doing these roles.
-Of course, there might be opportunities in the future for you to grow within the role and make it your own, and not just be stuck doing something you went to school to avoid ever doing again.
+My advice is to avoid applying for these roles unless you are confident you can complete both sides of the role with a great degree of effectiveness.